mucherino/teaching/GPU/matrix-by-matrix.md

 GPU threads is supposed to perfectly match with the value of ```n```, which corresponds to the number of rows and columns in our squared matrices.

-In the code, these details are set up at the beginning of the main function:
+In the code, the details about the grid topology and the matrix size are set up at the top of the main function:

 	size_t nblocks = 32;   // nblocks^2 = 1024
 	size_t nthreads = 8;  // nthreads^2 = 64